 The figure shows car-parts composition percentages in passenger cars for three samples (sample1: engine size < 660 cm^3, sample2: engine size 660-2000cm^3, sample3: engine size >2000 cm^3) and a waste input-output material flow analysis (WIO-MFA) model.
 We can see that exhausts have high concentrations of chromium (10.10%), nickel (2.37 %) and molybdenum (0.2%).
 For details of the WIO-MFA model see the work of Haime Ohno et al. titled “Toward the efficient recycling of alloying elements from end of life vehicle steel scrap”.

 Let’s assume that a typical passenger car weighs about a ton (we can ignore the weight of tires and glass windows and windshields) then the amounts of metal that can be extracted are shown in the next figure and the table shows estimated amounts of treated scrap parts.

-To summarize vehicles that depend on fossil fuels are going to be in use at least until 2050 for reasons of affordability even as electric vehicles and hydrogen fuel vehicles become more prevalent.
+To summarise vehicles that depend on fossil fuels are going to be in use at least until 2050 for reasons of affordability even as electric vehicles and hydrogen fuel vehicles become more prevalent.
 Efficient recycling and processing of end of life vehicles can be a considerable source of metals and steel and in reaching CO2 emission targets.